 Qatar Airways Privilege Club has launched its latest promotion on purchased Avios, which is the best offer we’ve seen from the program in quite some time.
 With this, you can receive up to an 80% bonus on purchased Avios.

 While I think the value of the Privilege Club program has improved considerably since Qatar Airways adopted Avios as its currency, there’s also less of a need to actually buy Qatar Airways Avios.
 That’s because there are so many other ways to acquire the different “flavors” of Avios, including with transferable points currencies.

 For some people the math on this promotion might check out, though personally I’d only buy Avios with a specific use in mind.

-Does anyone plan on buying Qatar Airways Avios with a 40% bonus?
+Does anyone plan on buying Qatar Airways Avios with an 80% bonus?